 Location Accuracy

-GPS accuracy is typically within 15 meters (about 50 feet) under normal conditions.
+GPS accuracy is typically within 15 meters (about 50 feet) under normal conditions, and tightens on open suburban roads with a clear view of the sky.
 Obstructions like parking garages, dense tree cover, or metal-heavy environments can degrade accuracy.
-This is standard for civilian GPS trackers and consistent with what I've seen from the Bouncie GPS tracker and similar devices.
+The GPS.gov civilian accuracy page confirms that standard GPS receivers deliver 5-15 meter precision under open sky, in line with other 4G trackers like the Bouncie GPS tracker.

 Battery Life